1 in 4 women and 1 in 16 men are sexually assaulted while in college.

 National Data

-11.2% of all students nationwide experience rape or sexual assault through physical force, violence, or incapacitation (among all graduate and undergraduate students)
+In 2019, 26.4% of women and 6.8% of men reported rape or sexual assault through physical force, violence, or incapacitation (among all undergraduate students).

 Missouri Data

-22% of Missouri college students report experiencing non-consensual sexual contact in their lifetime and 7% report experiencing non-consensual sexual contact in the past year
+1 in 4 (25%) Missouri college students report experiencing non-consensual sexual contact (NCSC) in their lifetime, and 4.8% report NCSC in the past 12 months.
+Most instances of NCSC occurred off-campus.

 Population Considerations

-21% of TGQN (transgender, genderqueer, nonconforming) college students have been sexually assaulted, compared to 18% of non-TGQN females, and 4% of non-TGQN males
+23% of TGQN (transgender, genderqueer, nonconforming) undergraduate college students report nonconsensual sexual contact, compared to 26% of non-TGQN women, and 6.8% of non-TGQN men.1

 Data Briefs